Are you looking to find out how long it takes to build muscle and lose fat?

 What Exercise Burns Fat Fastest?

-The best exercises to burns fat fastest are the ones that you can realistically do on a regular basis, over a long period of time.
+The best exercises to burn fat fastest are the ones that you can realistically do on a regular basis, over a long period of time.

 The speed at which you burn the fat is not a function of the exercise you do.
 Rather, it is based on the intensity of your chosen activity, and your willingness to stick to it.

 It doesn’t matter if your chosen form of exercise is:

 - or calisthenics